 Not only do we offer each and every client a set of skills they can use on their own, but we’ve built an active support network for them that consist of friends and family, their peers and Cypress alumni.
 When you know what to look for inside of yourself when things get tough, you can ask for help.
 The amazing thing about recovery is that you’re not alone.
 Addiction can be isolating and many of our clients can feel alone or without support.
 Fortunately, we help clients build these relationships in recovery so that when the time comes they can call on these people to help them.

 We can avoid the setbacks in active recovery when we’re prepared for them.
-Recovery planning is what keeps us sober, happy and healthy.
-Clients come to us because they know there’s something more out there for them and addiction doesn’t have to run their lives.
-Call Cypress Lakes Lodge today to learn more about how you can prepare for your best life to come, at (409) 331-2204.
+Our recovery planning is what keeps us sober, happy and healthy.
+Our clients come to us because they know there’s something more out there for them and addiction doesn’t have to run their lives.
+Call Cypress Lakes Lodge in Houston today to learn more about how you can prepare for your best life to come, at 409-331-2204.